-In this article we are going to be looking at propane stoves, wood stoves, and wood grills.
+In this article we are going to be looking at propane stoves, wood grill and touch on solar.

 Propane is a short term answer to a long term problem.
 Propane has several advantages – it stores well, it burns clean, and propane has multiple uses.